Research

 The work is also being disseminated through these publications.

 This work seeks to contribute to our collective understanding of the dynamics of in-the-moment, emergent mathematical sense making.
 We undertook an enactivist analysis, which revealed the embodied interactions that were fundamental to one learner’s emerging understanding of fraction division through mediated engagement with multiple artifacts.
 However, that analysis could neither track nor explain the structural drift of this learner’s initially enacted meanings as they evolved toward more generalized mathematical meanings.
-So as a next step in the analysis, we used tools of semiotics to illuminate the evolution of these meanings in terms of a complex interplay of signs.
-Our findings reveal the affordances of this complementary analytic approach and serve as the basis upon which we argue that tools of semiotics can be used as a resource to enhance an enactivist analysis of the unfolding of sense making with multiple artifacts.
-We conclude the piece by proposing implications for research and teaching as they relate to meaning making with multiple artifacts.
+So as a next step in the analysis, we used tools of semiotics to elucidate the evolution of these meanings in terms of a complex interplay of signs.
+Our findings demonstrate the affordances of combining (Prediger, Bikner-Ahsbahs, et al., 2008) the theoretical perspectives of enactivism and semiotics and serve as the basis upon which we argue that tools of semiotics can be used as a resource to enhance an enactivist analysis of the unfolding of sense making with multiple artifacts.
+We conclude the piece by articulating this methodological contribution and follow with the practical implications of our findings for teaching as they relate to meaning making with multiple artifacts.

 • The process of becoming a mathematics teacher is one that entails the development of an integrated base of teacher knowledge.
 A considerable body of research has been undertaken to identify the knowledge that is essential to effective mathematics teaching and to determine how it could be developed.
 In this chapter, we aim to make a contribution to this body of research by accounting for the essential role of the knower’s situated and agentive interactions with the social, material, and conceptual artifacts that mediate such knowledge development.
 We do so through a revelatory case study of one prospective teacher named “Moira” as she participates in a constructionist Making experience within a specialized mathematics content course for future elementary teachers.
 Using both cultural-historical activity theory and figured worlds perspectives, we took a novel approach to the analysis of a range of interactions that mediated Moira’s design activity.
 This analysis of three “moments of becoming” on Moira’s trajectory demonstrates the methodological value of this analytic approach by revealing the blended nature of knowledge and identity that constitutes learning in and through collective social practice.
 In addition, these findings establish the theoretical value of framing Making as mediated learning and offer empirical evidence of the formative power of the Making experience not only for the development of Moira’s mathematical, pedagogical, and design knowledge, but also for her identity as a mathematics teacher.
 We conclude the chapter by considering the implications of these findings for teacher preparation coursework and proposing future directions for research.
 [Link]